vsriharsha814/TreeSentry/project_completion.md

 # Deforestation Detection Project Completion Guide

-Congratulations!
-You now have a complete deforestation detection project using deep learning and satellite imagery.
-This guide walks you through what has been added and how to use the enhanced project with detailed instructions for each component.

 ## Overview

 This project implements a full machine learning pipeline for detecting and monitoring deforestation using satellite imagery.
 It processes temporal satellite data from sources like Sentinel-2 and Landsat, and trains various neural network architectures to identify areas where deforestation has occurred.